 2) Night before

-Get extra sleep, cutting out coffee at lunch time, it will help you get to sleep easier and reduce the strain on your liver which has to detox both coffee and alcohol
+Getting extra sleep, and cutting out coffee at lunchtime, will help you get to sleep easier and reduce the strain on your liver which has to detox both coffee and alcohol

 3) Day off.